akka/akka/akka-docs/src/main/paradox/scala/guide/modules.md

 protocol. **In most cases, you want to use the Cluster module instead of using Remoting directly.**
 Clustering provides an additional set of services on top of Remoting that most real world applications need.

-The challenges the Cluster module solves, among others, are:
+Challenges the Cluster module solves include the following:

 * How to maintain a set of actor systems (a cluster) that can communicate with each other and consider each other as part of the cluster.
 * How to introduce a new system safely to the set of already existing members.